FormidableLabs/nuka-carousel/README.md

 - The props ending with `ClassName` let you apply a custom css class to its respective control.
 - The props ending with `Style` let you apply inline styles to its respective control.
+- The props ending with `OnClick` let you listen for user interaction with the controls.
 - The text label for the `Previous` button and `Next` button can be customized using `prevButtonText` and `nextButtonText`, respectively.

 For example, you can change the text of the `Previous` and `Next` buttons, and change the paging dots to red by passing in the following configuration: